The Victorian School of Forestry

 Over the period 1910 to 1979, 592 students entered the School to undertake studies towards the Diploma of Forestry Creswick.
 Of these, 522 completed the course.
 A list of those graduates can be found here.
-A further twelve students completed the first year of the Diploma course in 1979 then transferred to the second year of the Degree course at Melbourne University in 1980.
+When the 1979 entrants completed their studies in 1981, the Diploma of Forestry course was terminated.
+The twelve students who completed the first year of the Diploma course in 1979 transferred to the second year of the Degree course at Melbourne University in 1980.

 Over the years, several of the students who did not complete the Diploma course also found employment with the FCV.

-Read these "rules" first and then you may understand why there are many stories about what life was like at the VSF.
+The VSF "rules" - read these to help you understand why there are stories, such as those below, about what life was like at the VSF.